(Photo courtesy of NetPS Plant Finder)

 Hardiness Zone: 8b

 A hardy and adaptable species that will assume a prostrate or shrubby form; grows well in most well drained soils; it will also tolerate moderate to heavy frost; pink and white spidery flower clusters in spring; foliage may be sharp at the ends

 Woolly Grevillea features delicate pink spider-like flowers with white overtones along the branches from late winter to early summer.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The fuzzy narrow leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Woolly Grevillea is an open multi-stemmed evergreen shrub with a ground-hugging habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds and butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Woolly Grevillea is recommended for the following landscape applications;

 - Mass Planting